jessesquires/app-icons-script/README.md

 # iOS-icons-script

-Photoshop script to generate all iOS icon PNGs
+Photoshop script to generate all iOS App Icon PNGs

+Make one 1024x1024 App Icon, let this script [automate](http://xkcd.com/1319/) the rest.

 ## Installation